VulcanJS/Vulcan/packages/telescope-getting-started/content/customizing_telescope.md

 ### Changing Colors

 Telescope is fairly flexible out of the box.
-You can tweak colors for the header and buttons in the [Settings](/settings) panel.
+You can tweak colors for the header and buttons in the [Settings](/settings) panel (just make sure you've created a user account first).

 ### Enabling Thumbnails